EgorMezhin/WhatFlowerApp-CoreML/README.md

 # WhatFlowerApp-CoreML
-The App identifies a flower from a photo and provides a short description.
-A oxford102.caffemodel was used to analyze the photo.
-A Python script was written to reformat it into mlmodel.
-The App provides the name of the photographed flower, as well as a small description and an image from Wikipedia.

 Requirements:

 - iPhone 11 or newer (app uses a camera, so you can run it only on a physical device, the simulator will crash)